Rancho Mirage, California: Top employers

-Notable hotels and resorts include The Ritz-Carlton, The Westin Mission Hills Golf Resort and Spa, The Omni Las Palmas, Hilton Garden Inn, and the Agua Caliente Casino Resort Spa.
+Notable hotels and resorts include The Ritz-Carlton, The Westin Mission Hills Golf Resort and Spa, The Omni Las Palmas, Sensei Porcupine Creek, and the Agua Caliente Casino Resort Spa.
 The Ritz-Carlton Rancho Mirage (formerly The Lodge at Rancho Mirage) is a five-star resort situated at a secluded location in the foothills of the Santa Rosa Mountains.
 This luxury resort has 244 rooms, a 25,000 sqft spa, and three swimming pools.
 It is situated on 24 acre of land on a 650 ft plateau in the Santa Rosa Mountains.

 The Agua Caliente Casino Resort Spa has over 1,000 slot machines and video games, 49 gaming tables, and regular live entertainment.
 There are also several bars, pools, lounges, a 1,000-seat showroom, and six restaurants at the casino resort.
 It is a $205 million casino resort with 340 rooms and sixteen stories.

 The now public 18-hole golf course at Desert Island Golf & Country Club, which was formerly known as The S at Rancho Mirage and Sinatra Resort & Country Club, was designed by British-American golfer Desmond Muirhead.
 Located on 160 acre, the country club has 226 units and three separate condo buildings.
 A seven-story building is located on an island in the club's 25 acre artificial lake.
 It is located across Frank Sinatra Dr. from Sunnylands.